FelixHenninger/lab.js/docs/index.rst

 to any particular paradigm or environment, and designed to handle questionnaires just as well as complex experimental tasks.

-An additional design goal is to provide a tool for :ref:`teaching` programming and experimental design to students.
+An additional design goal is to provide a tool for :ref:`teaching <teach>` programming and experimental design to students.
 In particular, it is intended to provide a stepping stone for students with knowledge of ``HTML``, but little programming experience.
 The structure of the library has been chosen to expose the features of the underlying Javascript programming language, and to be extensible using the same.

 **Thank you for checking out lab.js!** If you are new around here, you might want to go through the :ref:`tutorial <tutorial>` to get started.
 There are also